• Level 2

 5. Strategies for Managing Risks in Vulnerable Adults

-• Involving service users and their families in the risk assessment process
+• Getting service users and their families involved in checking risks

-• Managing risks to promote independence and well-being
+• Supporting independence and well-being while managing risks

 6. Linking Risk Assessment with Care and Support Planning

-• How to integrate risk management into personalised care plans
+• How to add risk management to personal care plans

 7. Best Practices in Risk Management